-With spring baseball season underway, and a new summer season around the corner, some players are already showing signs of fatigue with many games left to play.
+With spring baseball season underway, and a new summer season around the corner, some players are already showing signs of fatigue and arm soreness with many games left to play.

 During this time of year, questions often arise about surviving the season, like:

 - What do I do if my arm is sore?

 - When is it OK to throw after my arm has been sore?